 Ah, that new pool feeling.
 There’s no better way to kick off the summer than breaking in your new in-ground pool!
-While you probably don’t need help figuring out those late-night swims and weekend pool parties, you may need more guidance when it comes to chlorine pool maintenance.
+While you probably don’t need help figuring out those late-night swims and weekend pool parties, you may need more guidance regarding chlorine pool maintenance.

 Before you know what you need for a pool, a trip to your local pool supply shop may be confusing or daunting.
 We’ll help you understand what to buy and how to use it with this definitive pool supply checklist.

 Become an expert pool owner in no time.
-Read on to learn what pool supplies and tools our Utah pool builder recommends.
+Learn what pool supplies and tools our Utah pool builder recommends.

 Pool Cleaning Supplies You Need

-The best pool care products keep your chlorine pool safe, clean, and algae-free, even in the hot months of summer when your pool is used the most.
-While there are plenty of cleaning accessories and add-ons that make cleaning more convenient, here are the basic pool cleaning supplies you’ll need to have on hand.
+The best pool care products keep your chlorine pool safe, clean, and algae-free, even when your pool is used the most in the hot summer months.
+While plenty of cleaning accessories and add-ons make cleaning more convenient, here are the basic pool cleaning supplies you’ll need to have on hand.

-Testing your pool a couple of times a week in the warmer months ensures your water is safe and healthy for swimmers.
+Testing your pool several times a week in warmer months ensures swimmers’ water is safe and healthy.
 Test kits are often more reliable than testing strips, but either can be used to test your water’s pH and chlorine levels.
-Each testing kit is a bit different, so experiment with a few different options to find what you like best.
+Each testing kit is different, so experiment with a few options to find what you like best.
 No matter how you test, remember that the optimum pool pH level is around 7.5.

 Chemical balancing agents, like chlorine tablets or non-chlorinated chemicals

 For chlorinated pools, chlorine tablets are the go-to choice for adding chlorine to your water when levels are low.
 Ideally, chlorine should be between 1 and 3 ppm.
 If your test shows chlorine levels are below 1 ppm, it’s time to add some more.